FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Method

 \subsection{Human-to-Robot Data Transfer}

-To facilitate human-to-robot skill transfer, a high-precision OptiTrack~\cite{optitrack} motion capture system is used for 6D pose tracking of the interface at 300 Hz, achieving a mean error of 0.118 mm.
+To facilitate human-to-robot skill transfer, a high-precision NOKOV Motion Capture System is used for 6D pose tracking of the interface at 240 Hz, achieving sub-millimeter accuracy.
 Five retro-reflective markers are mounted on the interfaces, with three positioned on the top plate to measure pose and two on the grippers to capture relative displacement.
 The coordinates of markers are first transformed from the world coordinate frame to the robot base coordinate frame.
 A local coordinate frame, aligned with the robot URDF, is established at the gripper’s Tool Center Point (TCP) using three top-plate markers, allowing derivation of end-effector pose while ensuring consistency with the robot kinematic model.
 We downsample the tracking data to synchronize with RGB images.
-To this end, each frame contains: the wrist camera RGB image, two visuo-tactile images, the end-effector pose of the in-situ gripper in the world coordinate frame and gripper width.
+To this end, each frame contains: the wrist camera RGB image, two visuo-tactile images, the end-effector pose of the in-situ gripper in the world coordinate frame, and gripper width.
 Each trajectory consists of a sequence of such embodiment-agnostic data synchronized at 30 Hz.

-Unlike prior works ~\cite{chi2024universal, wu2024fast} relying on SLAM and IMU fusion to estimate absolute and relative end-effector poses, the motion capture system we have avoids IMU drift and tracking errors.
-Given the URDF of a target embodiment, we could utilize IKPY~\cite{Manceron_IKPy} as an inverse kinematic solver to map poses of the in-situ gripper to absolute joint positions directly as the action representation.
+Unlike prior works ~\cite{chi2024universal, zhaxizhuoma2025fastumi} relying on SLAM and IMU fusion to estimate end-effector poses, the motion capture system avoids IMU drift and tracking errors.
+Given the URDF of a target embodiment, we could utilize IKPY~\cite{Manceron_IKPy} as an inverse kinematic solver to map poses of the in-situ gripper to joint positions directly as the action representation.